In this blog, I talk to Jonathan Arthur, ex English teacher and marketer for English First (EF), about how TEFL in China can open up career doors.

-I know that smaller companies can help you to climb up into some form of management, but at EF, I think there’s just way more possibilities.
+I know that smaller companies can help you to climb up into some form of management, but at EF, I think there are way more possibilities.

 After a year of teaching at the company, anyone can apply for a position where they can create lessons, write courseware and design products.

 Teaching in China can open up career doors (pictured: EF kids class in action).

 In addition, teachers can move into recruitment, marketing, web development and much more.

 As the company is global, there are opportunities to work in all areas of education and industry, as well as the standard teaching route such as senior teacher, director of studies and regional manager.

 What do you say to people who don’t regard teaching abroad as a good career move?